HIV can affect anyone, and some symptoms may be different in females.

 Changes in mood

-Sometimes, HIV progression can cause mood changes and neurological disorders in women.
+Sometimes, HIV progression can cause mood changes and neurological disorders in people assigned female at birth.

-Some women with HIV notice lighter or heavier periods.
+Some people who menstruate and who have HIV notice lighter or heavier periods.
 If a person is experiencing rapid weight loss, they may also begin to miss periods.

 In addition, hormonal fluctuations can cause menstrual symptoms such as cramps, breast tenderness, and fatigue to change or get worse.